 It happens to women too!
-It's not always genetic and I don't believe a majority of the hair loss around the temples or entire hairline is caused by some unavoidable programming in your DNA.
+It's not always genetic and I don't believe a majority of the hair loss around the temples or entire hairline is not caused by some unavoidable programming in your DNA.
 Many of the hair loss challenges that women with curly or coily hair face can be attributed to two conditions namely: traction alopecia and chemically induced alopecia.
 I’ll address traction alopecia in this piece.

 Image from https://www.belgraviacentre.com

 Traction alopecia is caused by the constant tugging and pulling of hair caused by very tight: Braids/extensions, cornrows, twists, weaves, pulled back styles, pony tails etc. Although these hairstyles can be low maintenance, the frequency with which they are done and the degrees of tightness applied to the hair will determine what extent of hair loss will be experienced over time.

 Try this analogy: most of us women tweeze our eyebrows right?
 If we tweeze them enough times, the areas from which we continuously pull out hair stop growing hair.
 This same response will be experienced if your hair strands are held too tight repeatedly such that they get plucked out.
 This type of hair loss is mainly experienced around the temples or more generally around the hairline.
 Over time, growth of hair in these areas can be slowed down.
 In serious cases, the hair roots are permanently damaged and the hair stops growing altogether.